cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/query.rst

    * - ``200 OK``
      - The query was successfully received and the query schema was returned in the body
    * - ``400 Bad Request``
-     - The query is not well-formed or contains an error, or the query status is not ``FINISHED``.
+     - The query is not well-formed or contains an error, or the query status is not ``FINISHED``
    * - ``404 Not Found``
      - The query handle does not match any current query